 - Add mushrooms and cook for 5 minutes.

-- Stir in tomato paste and cook 2 to 3 minutes.
+- Stir in tomato paste and cook for 2 to 3 minutes.

 - Add carrots, parsnip, celery, potato, rutabaga, salt, black pepper, thyme rosemary, and bay leaves.
 Stir to combine.

-- Pour in broth (I add 5 cups of broth to start).
+- Pour in vegetable broth (I add 5 cups of broth to start).
 Bring to a boil, then reduce the heat (about medium-low heat) to a simmer.
-Cover with lid slightly ajar, and cook 35 to 45 minutes (stirring periodically) or until veggies are tender.
+Cover with lid slightly ajar and cook for 35 to 45 minutes (stirring periodically) or until veggies are tender.
 Remove bay leaves and discard.

 - Stir in frozen peas and balsamic vinegar.

-- In a small bowl, mix cornstarch with an equal amount of cold water, pour into stew, stirring through, and cook 1 to 2 minutes until thickened.
-Add another ½ cup to 1 cup of broth and heat through if you want a looser (thinner) consistency.
+- In a small bowl, mix cornstarch with an equal amount of cold water, pour into stew, stirring through, and cook for 1 to 2 minutes until thickened.
+Add another ½ cup to 1 cup of vegetable broth and heat through if you want a looser (thinner) consistency.
 Note: I like to start with 1 tablespoon of cornstarch and 1 tablespoon of water and see how I like the thickness before adding more.
 Alternatively, you can skip this of you like.